ajcampbell1333/LBEAST_Unreal/README.md

 ### Option 2: Server Manager GUI (Recommended)

-The **LBEAST Server Manager** is a UMG-based application for managing dedicated servers with a graphical interface.
+The **Command Console** (the admin UI Panel) is a UMG-based application for managing dedicated servers with a graphical interface.
+This provides the operations interface to monitor and control the **Server Manager** (dedicated server backend) which handles network traffic, decision-making, and graphics processing.

 #### Starting the Server Manager